TREC-LAB/interesting-ros2/README.md

 > A curated list of awesome Robot Operating System Version 2.0 (ROS 2) resources and libraries.
+I have highlighted what are highly recommended for you :-).

 ## Releases